 Kingston School of Art Professors Ben Kelly, Mike Nelson, Elizabeth Price and former Stanley Picker Fellow Yemi Awosile will each be presenting ambitious works to enhance the University’s impressive new public library from 2020 and beyond.
 A series of short films, featuring the artists talking about their work for Town House, will be made available below accompanying the programme as it develops.

-Mike Nelson presents a selection of recent works from his acclaimed Tate Britain Commission The Asset Strippers (2019).
+Mike Nelson presented a selection of works from his acclaimed Tate Britain Commission The Asset Strippers (2019).
 For this ambitious project, Nelson scoured online auctions of UK based company liquidators, sourcing a range of decommissioned manufacturing machinery and equipment to create a collection of ‘monuments’ to post-WW2 Britain.

 Professor of Fine Art at Kingston School of Art, Nelson was nominated for the Turner Prize both in 2001 and 2007, and represented Britain at the Venice Biennale in 2011.

 ‘The Asset Strippers’ was originally conceived and commissioned for the Tate Britain Commission, 2019

 Yemi Awosile has fused together traditional craft techniques from both Nigeria and Britain in a new commission for Town House.

 Gele takes its name from the word used for a women’s loosely folded head-dress in the Yoruba language, spoken in Nigeria and West Africa.
 Nigeria and the UK are aligned through their shared history and same sense of ‘local’ time.
 Awosile likens the pair of wall-based textiles to clock faces at two moments in time, which she sees as “an expression of a universal diasporic experience; exploring what it means to be momentarily connected and then disconnected from multiple locations”.